 “That?”
 Derek seemed stunned.
 “But, that’s dangerous for the people in the town…”

 “Eh.”
 Chris shrugged.
-“The boss doesn’t seemed too concerned with collateral damage at the moment.
-Beside, this is only to find the thing.
+“The boss doesn’t seem too concerned with collateral damage at the moment.
+Besides, this is only to find the thing.
 The real show starts after.
 And, well.
 You know what will happen to the town once we get to that point.”

 “I… don’t want that to happen.
 But…” Derek could not figure out what to say.